Jinger Duggar Rocks Blue Shorts In New Workout Instagram Share

 “I love your shorts!
 Yess.
 Everything gets done during nap time,” a third person said.

 Wearing shorts is certainly not a big deal for most women, but for the 19 Kids and Counting family, it is a huge step outside of the Duggar’s modesty rules.
 Once married, both Jinger and her sister, Jill Duggar Dillard, chose to start incorporating pants, shorts, and tank tops into their wardrobe.
-They have both stuck to being modest, however, not as strict as when they were growing up in Jim Bob and Michelle’s home.
+They have both stuck to being modest, however, their own personal rules are not as strict as the ones they followed when they were growing up in Jim Bob and Michelle’s home.